jes/notes/cyclecar.md

  * ???
 Options are skip it, add a reversing gearbox, or use electric motor
  * See https://www.youtube.com/watch?v=__HUgo_tAzc
- * there is a "universal reversing gearbox" for go-karts, but specifies it's good for up to 13hp
+ * there is a "universal reversing gearbox" for go-karts, but specifies it's good for up to 13hp - teardown begins at 10:30 in https://www.youtube.com/watch?v=Sr9sfgW3vsg
  * also possible to buy a "GY6" reversing gearbox independently of the engine, unclear how much power it is good for, however looks to be possible to do a straight swap for a plain sprocket in the event that the gearbox fails, so could be a good choice - other than that the spline does not match a ZS190

 GY6 reversing mechanism disassembly is here: https://www.youtube.com/watch?v=ALu3WWRsG18 - happily, nothing inside is spinning while it's in forwards gear, I think this will be adequate provided it can be mated to either the ZS190 gearbox output or the axle.